subv3rsiv3/website/_pages/seal-survival-handbook.md

 ---
 layout: pdf-embed
-title: "The Forager's Guide to Wild Foods"
+title: "US Navy SEAL Survival Handbook"
-permalink: /wild-foods
+permalink: /seal-survival-handbook
 # excerpt: "PDF document of 'US Navy SEAL Survival Handbook'"
 # seo_title: "SEAL Survival | US Navy"
 # seo_description: "Literally A PDF of the book of the same title of this page"